 Round about the time the first season DVD set came out, I rightly surmised they would be creating a boxed set of the entire show.
 I kept thinking, "Wouldn't it be cool if somebody did a '3rd season" graphic novel to coincide with the DVD set, which became "Well, why don't I do it?", so last September or so I started calling and e-mailing people I knew, asking idly if they knew what the rights situation was.
 I wasn't really taking it seriously, it was just kind of a fun intellectual exercise that grew out of control.
 I finally got in touch with the right people at CBS/Paramount, specifically Paula Block, whom it turned out I had worked with on my very first comic project, "Star Trek" for DC Comics.
 She found out that they did indeed have the rights to do a Twin Peaks comic, but warned me up front that there was a 'trail of broken hearts' where Twin Peaks licensed products was concerned.
 Once I realized there was a chance of actually doing this, I understood I couldn't do a Twin Peaks comic and just write it and put my name on it, as fans would want one written by somebody connected with the show, and Bob Engels (co-producer and executive story editor of the series) seemed a logical choice to write it, so I contacted him and he said if I could secure Lynch and Frost's blessing, he would write the graphic novel.

+Ultimately, Lynch scuttled the deal, whose representatives are reported as saying, "While David respects the artwork and the effort put into this project, he just does not want to continue the story of Twin Peaks in any way."
+That, of course, throws into question just how open Lynch might be to releasing these deleted scenes...although if they truly were just cut for time, it could be a matter of Lynch, a notorious perfectionist, feeling that his vision was stifled by the studio.
+If that's the case, the real question could be whether we see a feature-rich DVD with 45 minutes of extras...or a different cut of the movie altogether.
 And then there's the fact that Frost has often expressed somewhat more flexibility than has Lynch in terms of continuing the story.
 Even in the Sci Fi Now interview, he seems to imply that something more might come along down the line.
 Asked how long he and Lynch had hoped for the series to run, he said, "I know we were certainly geared up to do a third year.
 The number five always stuck in my head.
 I felt we had started something that – with our full attention – could have ran for five seasons.
 It was what it was then, and who knows what will happen in the future, so we'll see."